Decluttering your home is a positive step in creating a happier and healthier environment at home.

 - Reduced risk of mold, pests, and other potential health hazards

-- Haul junk, waste, and debris yourself to your nearest landfill.
+- Haul junk, waste, and debris to the nearest landfill yourself.

-- Hire a junk removal company to pick up the junk.
-They can handle much of the heavy lifting for you.
+- Hire a local junk removal company to pick up the junk.
+They can handle the heavy lifting for you and have your home cleaned out quickly.

 - Rent a roll-off dumpster or trailer dumpster to use as needed.
-A whole-home cleanout will generally need a 20 - 40 yard dumpster.
-A good dumpster rental company will help you choose the right dumpster size.
-Find a reputable dumpster rental company near you.
+A whole-home cleanout will generally need a 20-40 yard dumpster.

 - Donate usable appliances, furniture, and household goods to local charitable organizations, such as Salvation Army, local churches, Goodwill, and Habitat for Humanity.